To let the world know about your products or services, companies usually use three potential outcome scenarios.

-We collected some tips for ensuring media to publish news for tech startup.
+We collected some tips for ensuring media publish news for tech startups.

-As you can see the key trick is not to generate content that you like personally, but focus on satisfying the needs and interests of a particular media.
-Each of them has their requirements, but from our experience, we can highlight common points:
+As you can see the key trick is not to generate content that you like personally, but to focus on satisfying the needs and interests of a particular media.
+Each of them has its requirements, but from our experience, we can highlight common points:

 - Be brief, cut out any trivial or common knowledge information.

-- When describing your how-to's, be consistent, explain how your technology works from the client's perspective, not yours.
+- When describing your how-to's, be consistent, explain how your technology works from the client's perspective

 - Don't mention your company name too often, put interesting content ahead instead, journalists don't like over-advertising;